 This shrub is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated edibles garden.
 It does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.

 Features & Attributes

 Borealis Honeyberry features subtle white flowers along the branches in early spring.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The narrow leaves do not develop any appreciable fall color.
 It features an abundance of magnificent blue berries in late spring.

 This is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, Borealis Honeyberry is sutiable for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use, Orchard/Edible Landscaping